Updated: Apr 25

 It seems as if righteousness pertains to those whose lives are pleasing to God, in that they are doing their best, and are setting themselves apart for God's will, which leads right into the next word:

 These are instances of forgiveness BEFORE the cross.
 So if Jesus' death brought the forgiveness of sins, what was going on beforehand?
-I'll come back around to that.
+Just hold that thought a moment, I'll come back around to that.

-The words justify, justified, justifier, justifies, and justifying, are translated from the Hebrew word tsadoq, which means to be just, righteous.
-In Greek the word is dikaioo which is means to show to be righteous, declare righteous, acquitted, freed, justified Romans 4:25, word for justification is dikaiosis, the act of pronouncing righteous.
+The words for justify are translated from the Hebrew word tsadoq, which means to be just, righteous.
+In Greek the word is dikaioo which is means to show to be righteous, declare righteous, acquitted, freed, justified.
+In Romans 4:25, the word for justification is dikaiosis, the act of pronouncing righteous.

-So someones actions, words or deeds are pronounced righteous, or someones words or actions are acquitted of wrongdoing.
+Someone's actions, words, or deeds are acquitted of wrongdoing when they are justified.
 We can see an example in a parable given by Jesus in Luke 18:9-14.

 "For the law of the Spirit of life in Christ Jesus has set you free from sin and death." - Romans 8:2